MananDhiman/Code-Snippets/02-backend/database/mysql.md

 -- limit number of results
 SELECT * FROM bands LIMIT 2;

+-- skip a number of results
+SELECT * FROM bands OFFSET 5;

 -- choose columns to display
 SELECT name FROM bands;